zoeyg/blog-posts/how-to-CPTC.md

 Make sure to have an initial plan of how to proceed.
 You're probably going to want to install some things on the boxes they provide for you.
 Docker is pretty useful in that you don't have to worry about dependencies or configuration.
 There's going to be a set of scans you'll want to run regardless of the setup so have those ready to go.

 Periodically during the competition you're probably going to want to take a step back and discuss current progress as a team and what everyone is working on/has found.
-It probably can't hurt to have the team lead or person with the most experience decide which rabbit holes are worth it to go down.
+It probably can't hurt to have the team lead or person with the most experience decide which rabbit holes are worth going down.
 Play to your individual strengths and communicate about who is doing what.
-Take short breaks to eat and clear your head.
+Take short breaks to eat and clear your head, particularly if you've been working for a while and not making much progress.

-It's easier to ask permission than forgiveness.
+When it comes to CPTC, it's easier to ask permission than forgiveness.
 If you're worried you might break something that's out of scope, cause a natural disaster, lock someone out of an account, or reset someone's password, be sure to message the company's team and ask if you can do it first.
 You'll get points off if you don't.
 If you do break something, own up to it as quickly as possible.
 If you're asked if you broke something, definitely don't lie about it, and if you're not sure, say so and that you need a bit of time to converse with the team and look into details.
-If you find something that's very critical and should be fixed immediately, this is another good opportunity to message the company rather than wait and put it in the findings.
+If you find something that's of critical importance and should be fixed immediately, this is another good opportunity to message the company rather than wait and put it in the findings.

 Keep detailed notes as you go and document as much as possible with screenshots or saved text files.
 You'll need it for the report, and the more detailed and ready your notes are to drop into the final document, the more time you'll have to optimize/improve the report.
 Make sure the screenshots are clear and uncluttered.
 Having a proof of concept where you show RCE is better than just an nmap scan that says it should be possible.
-We used google docs during the competition as that was what's provided, but something like running an instance of [CTFNote](https://github.com/TFNS/CTFNote) on one of the jump boxes and having everyone access it might be a good idea.
+We used google docs during the competition as that's what was provided, but something like running an instance of [CTFNote](https://github.com/TFNS/CTFNote) on one of the jump boxes and having everyone access it might be a good idea.
 Maybe try it out during practice.
 Dockerizing it might be the best way to do it.
 There may be other alternatives as well.
 Be sure to keep track of even low impact smaller things like an http server not having X-Frame-Options or a Content Security Policy, as they are worth something.
-Having things pre-written for these low priority findings might be free points.
+Having something pre-written for these kinds of low priority findings might be free points.

 ## Injects